work-ed-cyber/Introtowirelessnetworks/README.md

-<h1> Lesson 5.5: Bug Bounties </h1>
+<h1> Lesson 6.1: Introduction to Wireless Networks </h1>
 <h2> Summary</h2>

-<p1>In this lesson, students will delve into the world of ethical hacking, exploring its financial prospects and societal implications.
-They will learn about the professional pathway of ethical hackers, the concept of bug bounties, and how organizations leverage these programs to enhance their security posture.</p1>
+<p1>In this lesson, students will be introduced to wireless networks, be able to define different components in a wireless network, understand how Wi-Fi works, and explore the security measures necessary to protect wireless networks.</p1>
 <br>

 <h2>Learning Objectives</h2>
 <ul>
-<li>Students will define ethical hacking and differentiate it from other forms of hacking.</li>
+<li>Students will understand the fundamental principles underlying wireless networks, including how data is transmitted and received wirelessly.</li>
   <br>
-<li>Students will understand the qualifications and skills necessary to become an ethical hacker.</li><br>
+<li>Students will be able to identify and define the key components in a wireless network such as routers, access points, and wireless adapters.</li><br>

-<li>Students will define what bug bounties are and understand their significance in identifying security vulnerabilities.</li><br>
+<li>Students will grasp how Wi-Fi technology enables wireless communication between devices and explore different Wi-Fi standards.</li><br>

-<li>Objective Summary and Learning Outcome.</li><br>
+<li>Students will learn about the various security measures and protocols like WEP, WPA, and WPA2/3 to safeguard wireless networks from unauthorized access and other threats.</li><br>

-<li>Students will understand the legal boundaries within which ethical hacking and bug bounty programs operate.</li>
+<li>Students will learn how to evaluate the performance of a wireless network and troubleshoot common wireless connectivity issues.</li>
 </ul>

 <h2>Vocabulary and Acronyms</h2>